kwokkw/express-biztime/README.md

 - Add Invoices Routes

+- Add Test

+  - `npm install supertest`
+  - `npm install jest`
+  - `npm test`

 ### Built with

 ### What I learned

+For ease of readability, we’ve awaited two database queries sequentially in the above code example.
+We could have just as easily run these queries in parallel by wrapping them in a `Promise.all`, since the message query doesn’t depend on the result of the user query.

+Why we don’t use a join, and simply make one request to the database.
+What would be some advantages to using this approach?
+What might some disadvantages be?

 ### Acknowledgments

 ## Time estimate

 Springboard Estimation: 3 - 5 Hours

+"test": "node --experimental-vm-modules ./node_modules/jest/bin/jest.js", "test": "jest --coverage",